 Make your own Energy Drink and/or Vitamin Water with no Sugar or Caffeine!

 Do you drink any of the energy shots or drinks or “vitamin flavored waters” that are now available in stores?
 Many of them are loaded with sugar and other ingredients we don’t need.

-And have you calculated how much sugar and calories are in the entire bottle (usually 2.5 servings) not just 1 serving?
-Whoever drinks just the one serving amount and not the whole bottle?
+And have you calculated how much sugar and calories are in the entire bottle (usually 2.5 servings), not just 1 serving?
+Who drinks just the one serving amount and not the whole bottle?
 Most of them contain very little or NO actual juice either.